-As you can imagine, diagnosing dog depression is a bit tricker than for humans.
+As you can imagine, diagnosing dog depression is a bit trickier than in humans.
 Instead of having the patient fill out a survey or questionnaire, veterinarians must rely on the observations of pet parents.
 “It’s hard to know because we can’t ask them,” says Dr. Bonnie Beaver, Executive Director of the American College of Veterinary Behaviorists.
 “But in clinical practice, there are a few situations where that is the only explanation.”

 Symptoms of Dog Depression

-Dog Depression Causes
+Causes of Dog Depression

 How to Treat Depression in Dogs